varnerlab/CHEME-1800-Computing-Book/_build/html/_sources/unit-1-basics/functions.md

-# Functions, Iteration and Control Statements
+# Functions, Control Statements, and Recursion

 ## Introduction
 Fill me in.